 Traumatic events are not easy for anyone to understand or accept.
 The emotional impact of war and other trauma can have devastating effects on the mental well-being of individuals of all ages.
 Many of us find it easier to focus our energies on the needs of other people at times like these, often to the point of neglecting ourselves.

 For those who have lost homes to wildfire, experienced terror in the face of approaching flames or suffered injury, the psychological effects can be deep and long lasting.
-Such was the conclusion of … Continue reading

 Such was the conclusion of five Rand Corp. researchers who studied hundreds of evacuees after a firestorm ravaged large sections of Southern California in October 2003, destroying more than 3,700 homes and forcing an estimated 100,000 people to flee.